Digital accessibility changes for PSU faculty

 What content should I prioritize first?

-Anything students use now or every term: syllabus, core assignments, rubrics, key weekly pages/files, required media.
+Anything students use now or every term: syllabus, core assignments, key weekly pages/files, required media.
+Start with our Quick-Reference Guide.

 Do I have to fix everything I’ve ever made or posted?